games24x7-opensource/starlink-ota/README.md

     pnpm dev:admin
     ```

-    By default, the local CodePush server might run on HTTP.
+    By default, the local starlink-ota server might run on HTTP.
 Refer to `api/ENVIRONMENT.md` or specific config files for HTTPS setup if needed.

 ### Available Commands